 UKVI guidance on international students volunteering is ambiguous and offers a very open definition of unpaid employment (voluntary work) and volunteering.
 In order to protect your best interests we offer the following advice to students who hold a Tier 4 Visa:

 If you hold a Tier 4 Visa it should be okay for you to volunteer, but during term time there is a limit of the number of hours per week that you can work or volunteering during term time as specified on your visa.
 This is normally 20 hours per week but make sure you check your visa requirements.
-The 20 work restrictions include both work and voluntary, For example, you could take part in a combination of 5 hours volunteering and 15 hours paid work = 20 hours.
+The university operates on a 15 hour limit, this includes both paid work and voluntary work.
+For example, you could take part in a combination of 5 hours volunteering and 10 hours paid work = 15 hours.

 All Tier 4 students do have a restriction to how many hours they can work during term time.
 The number of hours is determined by their course and is specified on their visa.

 Term time is defined by the University and is based on the course and level students are studying.
 Students and staff should always be referred to the Rights to Work guidance.